FalcoSuessgott/rhev-create-vm/README.md

     ]
 }
 ```

+Note: If you use a template, which sets specific attributes like nics the tool may not work.
+For test purposes use template "Blank".

 In order to authenticate at the rhevm you will need a ca-file.
 Usually you get this ca-file under /etc/pki/ovirt-engine/ on the rhevm.